marcoplaneo/planeo_internship/documentation/DOCKER.md

 - rm: removes one or more containers
 - rmi: removes one or more images
 - run: creates and runs new container from image
-- save: saves one or more images to tar archive
 - start: start one or more stopped containers
 - stats: displays live stream of container resource usage statistics
 - stop: stops one or more running containers
 - system: manages Docker
 - top: displays running processes of container
-- trust: manages trust on Docker images
 - unpause: unpauses all processes within one or more containers
 - update: updates configuration of one or more containers
 - version: shows Docker version information